reedlaw/ruby-mmo/README.md

 Fork this repo and commit a module inside the `/players` directory.
 The module is then used to extend a player object with a couple of methods:

-1. `move` returns an array with two elements: the method to be called (can be one of `:attack` or `:rest`), and the method arguments.
+1. The `move` method returns an array with two elements: the method to be called (can be one of `:attack` or `:rest`), and the method arguments.
 In the case of `:attack` the argument should be an instance of an opponent Player (see below for how to get this).
-In the case of `:rest`, no argument is required.
+In the case of `:rest` no argument is required.
 See the examples in the `/players` directory.

 2. `to_s` (optional) returns the name of the player.